 |National Museum of Modern and Contemporary Art, Seoul (MMCA Seoul)

-* This column was last updated in January 2016, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.
+* This column was last updated in January 2017, and therefore information may differ from what is presented here.
+We advise you to check details before visiting.